The Test Sample

 Is any test preparation needed to ensure the quality of the sample?

 The person being tested should empty their bladder and bowels prior to the sample collection.
-It will be necessary to lie still in a curled-up fetal position during the test and to lie quietly for a time period after the collection.
+It will be necessary to lie still in a curled-up fetal position during the collection and to lie flat and still for a time period after the collection.